 You are eligible for naturalization after you have been a legal permanent resident for five years in most cases.
 That time reduces to three years if you are married to, and living with, a U.S. citizen spouse.
 Certain other legal permanent residents are also eligible to naturalize in less than five years.
 You can send your application (Form N-400) to United States Citizenship and Immigration Services (USCIS) 90 days before you are eligible to naturalize.

 You must be sure that you meet all naturalization requirements including physical presence and moral character requirements before applying.
 If you are not sure whether you meet the requirements it is a good idea to consult an immigration attorney, because certain factors (especially past criminal convictions) that are revealed during the naturalization process can lead to denial of your application and/or removal from the United States.

 Several months after you send in your naturalization application you will receive notice of an interview at a USCIS office.
 The interviewer will test your knowledge of U.S. government and history and your English language ability.
 If your application for naturalization is approved, you will be given a notice to attend your oath ceremony.
 You are not officially a U.S. citizen, however, until you have taken the oath of allegiance to the United States at this ceremony.

-Once you have taken the oath of allegiance, have your naturalization certificate, and are officially a U.S. citizen you may register to vote in all federal, state, and local elections.
-You may not register to vote or vote before this (with a few minor exceptions for certain local elections) and doing so could result in your application for naturalization being denied and removal from the United States.
+Once you have taken the oath of allegiance, have your naturalization certificate, and are officially a U.S. citizen, you may register to vote in all federal, state, and local elections.
+You may not register to vote or vote before this (with a few minor exceptions for certain local elections).
+In fact, doing so could result in your application for naturalization being denied and removal from the United States.

 You will be given voter registration information at your naturalization ceremony by USCIS or by a USCIS-approved nonpartisan voter registration group.
 Voter registration groups can submit your voter registration forms on your behalf after your oath ceremony.